MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/security.md

 - Determine the incident response plan for Azure services before allowing it into production.

-- Use Azure AD reporting capabilities to generate access control audit reports.

 - Align your security requirements with Azure platform roadmaps to stay current with newly released security controls.

-- Implement a zero-trust approach for access to the Azure platform, where appropriate.
+- Implement a [zero-trust approach for access](/azure/cloud-adoption-framework/secure/access-control) to the Azure platform, where appropriate.

 ## Security in the Azure landing zone accelerator